Fertmeneses/coding_challenge_bottle_sets/README.md

 </div>
 <br/><br/>

 It's clear that the Configuration A, with 3 sets, is better than the Configuration B, with only 2 sets.
-The main message here is that, **using up to 3 bottles per set, the configuration of bottles for each capacity $$C$$ may not be unique**, then it's necessary to find them all and choose the best one.
+The main message here is that, **using up to 3 bottles per set, the configuration of bottles for each capacity $C$ may not be unique**, then it's necessary to find them all and choose the best one.

-Now let's consider the **actual rule: sets can have up to 2 bottles** and analyze a single bottle $L_i$ within the input list, with a capacity $$c_i$$.
-There are three possible cases when we choose a fixed value $C$ for all sets:
+Now let's consider the **actual rule: sets can have up to 2 bottles** and analyze a single bottle $L_i$ within the input list, with a capacity $c_i$ There are three possible cases when we choose a fixed value $C$ for all sets:

 1. If $c_i=C$, then the bottle $L_i$ makes a single set.
 2. If $c_i>C$, the bottle $L_i$ is useless.